 People vary in how they experience and process the flow of time, especially the present and the future.
 Some people view the world through a microscope-completely focused on the present moment, while the future seems distant, fuzzy, and irrelevant.
 Other people, by contrast, see the future through binoculars-magnified, prominent, and close.
 One's time perspective greatly affects decision making.
-For example, overly present-oriented people tend to make relatively poor short-term decisions that carry negative long-term consequences, such as using drugs (Keough, Zimbardo, & Boyd, 1999; Wills, Sandy, & Yaeger, 2001).
-Conversely, the frugal, who are more future-focused (Bearden, Money, & Nevins, 2006; Lastovicka et al., 1999), use relatively fewer cigarettes (Kasser, 2005) and are less likely to abuse alcohol in college (Rose, Smith, Segrist, 2010).
-When buying, present-oriented people want to consume the product now, but pay later (Amyx & Mowen, 1995).
+For example, overly present-oriented people tend to make relatively poor short-term decisions that carry negative long-term consequences, such as using drugs (Keough et al. 1999; Wills et al. 2001).
+Conversely, the frugal, who are more future-focused (Bearden et al. 2006; Lastovicka et al. 1999), use relatively fewer cigarettes (Kasser 2005) and are less likely to abuse alcohol in college (Rose et al. 2010).
+When buying, present-oriented people want to consume the product now, but pay later (Amyx and Mowen 1995).
 Future-oriented people, however, are relatively more willing to pay immediately.
 Developing future-mindedness, therefore, can lead to wiser financial choices and greater long-term happiness.

 Another quality relevant to postponing pleasure, the ability to delay gratification, leads to many positive outcomes for children, adolescents, and adults.
-Adolescents who could delay gratification as children earn higher SAT scores, are more socially competent, and better manage stress (Mischel, Shoda, & Rodriguez, 1989).
-Similarly, adults who were better able to delay gratification as children are relatively happier, more socially competent, better goal setters, and more capable of coping with frustration and stress (Ayuduk et al., 2000; Mischel & Ayuduk, 2002).
+Adolescents who could delay gratification as children earn higher SAT scores, are more socially competent, and better manage stress (Mischel et al. 1989).
+Similarly, adults who were better able to delay gratification as children are relatively happier, more socially competent, better goal setters, and more capable of coping with frustration and stress (Ayduk et al. 2000; Mischel and Ayduk 2002).

-Fortunately, research suggests that people can learn patience and self-control (Muraven, Baumeister, & Tice, 1999; Oaten & Chen 2006; Schnitker, 2012).
-The ability to self-regulate, like a muscle, can be strengthened through effortful practice (Muraven, Baumeister, & Tice,

-1999; Oaten & Chen 2006).
-Strategies that appear to increase patience include perspective taking, practice in emotional regulation, mindfulness exercises, and cognitive reframing (Schnitker, 2012).
-Although resisting an impulse is tiring in the moment, regular practice builds a greater capacity for self-regulation in the future (Muraven & Baumeister, 2000).
+Fortunately, research suggests that people can learn patience and self-control (Muraven et al. 1999; Oaten and Cheng 2006; Schnitker 2012).
+The ability to self-regulate, like a muscle, can be strengthened through effortful practice (Muraven et al. 1999; Oaten and Cheng 2006).
+Strategies that appear to increase patience include perspective taking, practice in emotional regulation, mindfulness exercises, and cognitive reframing (Schnitker 2012).
+Although resisting an impulse is tiring in the moment, regular practice builds a greater capacity for self-regulation in the future (Muraven and Baumeister 2000).
 The more one practices waiting, the better at it one gets.

-Finally, postponing pleasure offers an underappreciated, but pleasurable side benefit-the joy of anticipation (Dunn, Gilbert, & Wilson, 2011).
-People who practice anticipation are happier than those who do not (Bryant, 2003).
-In a longitudinal study, vacationers wrote more positively in their diaries about their vacations before the trip than during it (Mitchell, Thompson, Peterson, & Cronk, 1998).
+Finally, postponing pleasure offers an underappreciated, but pleasurable side benefit-the joy of anticipation (Dunn et al. 2011).
+People who practice anticipation are happier than those who do not (Bryant 2003).
+In a longitudinal study, vacationers wrote more positively in their diaries about their vacations before the trip than during it (Mitchell et al. 1998).
 As discussed earlier, people tend to hold overly abstract and general views of future events, and most construe upcoming vacations quite positively.
 However, people often find that the actual trip does not live up to their rosy expectations.
-They still enjoy their vacations, of course, but they enjoy them slightly less positively and in a more nuanced way than they initially expected (Mitchell et al., 1998).
-Anticipation, therefore, is a free and enjoyable ride, "unsullied by reality" (Dunn et al., 2011, p.
+They still enjoy their vacations, of course, but they enjoy them slightly less positively and in a more nuanced way than they initially expected (Mitchell et al. 1998).
+Anticipation, therefore, is a free and enjoyable ride, "unsulied by reality" (Dunn et al. 2011, p.
 15).

-As Carrie Fisher (1987) bemoaned in her semi-autobiographical novel, "instant gratification takes too long."
+As Carrie Fisher (1987) bemoaned in her semiautobiographical novel, "instant gratification takes too long."
 For those without self-control, even brief delays are excruciating.
 Conversely, by using time to our advantage, we can spend money wisely, armed with relevant facts, resolute future-mindedness, stronger self-control, and more anticipatory pleasure.

-Learn the Thrill of Saving
+2.4.5 Learn the Thrill of Saving